Travel to Islay

 Pack for Scottish weather — which on Islay means: always waterproofs, always layers.
 Even in July, a warm mid-layer for evenings is not optional.
 Good waterproof footwear will earn its keep every day, even if you're not doing formal hill walks.

-Midges: present from late June through August, particularly in still, damp weather.
+Midges: present from the beginning of May through September, particularly in still, damp weather.
 Smidge is the most effective repellent we've found — worth packing for summer visits.
 The Co-op in Bowmore and the Co-op in Port Ellen are both well-stocked for everyday supplies.
 For anything specific — particular dietary requirements, specialist items — bring it from the mainland.

 Practical